xyloflake/SVC16/README.md

 This repo contains an emulator to run games or programs.
 It can be installed with cargo:

 I do not want to provide an assembler, any kind of compiler or even any ideas about things like call conventions.
 The idea is that you have to build that yourself.
-You can play a ROM from the example folder to get an idea of what can be build.
+You can play a game from the example folder to get an idea of what can be build.

 ## Quick Overview